 The lists are tabled twice a year, once in the Spring sittings and once in the Autumn sittings.

-File lists are to include files relating to the policy advising functions of the department or agency, including any relating to the development of legislation and other matters of public administration, but need not include:
+File lists are to include files relating to the policy advising functions of the department or agency, as well as any relating to the development of legislation and other matters of public administration, but need not include:

 - files transferred to the National Archives of Australia